Hurricane Pauline: Oaxaca

 A state of emergency was declared for the state of Oaxaca shortly after Pauline made landfall.
 Abundant rainfall caused the River Los Perros to overflow its capacity, flooding 50 municipalities in Oaxaca.
 The flooding damaged 12 bridges, of which two were destroyed, and cut off some areas of electricity, drinking water, and telecommunications for several days.
 The passage of the hurricane affected thousands of houses, leaving roughly 250,000 homeless in the state.
 At least 110 people died in the state, with hundreds of thousands of residents and 1,278 communities being affected.

 Strong winds from the hurricane downed trees and power lines throughout southern Oaxaca.
-The storm temporarily isolated Puerto Ángel, Oaxaca and a navy base thereby cutting off communications from the rest of Mexico.
+The storm temporarily isolated Puerto Ángel and a navy base thereby cutting off communications from the rest of Mexico.
 In Huatulco, the winds blew down antennas at the local television station and destroyed at least 30 cardboard houses.
 A community near the airport of the city was hit hard, with several people left homeless.
 Heavy rainfall from the storm caused severe flooding in portions of Oaxaca and neighboring Chiapas.
 A total of about 500 entire communities were destroyed in Oaxaca; the areas worst affected were Zapotecos, Chatino, and Mixtecos.